 How sleep patterns function also varies widely.
 For example, scientists know that half of a dolphin’s brain stays awake and alert while the other half slumbers.
 This function is needed so that the dolphin can remain aware of potential danger.
 Conversely, jellyfish do not need the brain to sleep at all.
 Mammals, birds, and reptiles all experience both REM and non-REM sleep cycles.
 However, animal researchers believe that insects and fish do not need REM sleep.

 Interestingly enough, even with all of the variations in sleep behavior across species, some of the basic functions of sleep appear to be the same: to encourage metabolism and development and to maintain brain health.
 These commonalities hint that sleep developed to serve an important universal role early in the evolutionary process.

 Research Seeks to Determine Why Do We Sleep?

 In the past decades, science has revealed much about why we sleep; however, new discoveries continue to be made.
-Recently, research in the field of chronobiology has found that meal timing is intrinsically linked to the body’s natural circadian rhythm and sleep-wake cycle.
+Research in the field of chronobiology has found that meal timing is intrinsically linked to the body’s natural circadian rhythm and sleep-wake cycle.
 Not only does keeping an irregular meal schedule disrupt the body’s circadian rhythm, but it can also affect weight and metabolic health.
 Future research is in the works to delve more deeply into this link, possibly shedding new light on why we sleep.

 Other recent research discovered the gene nemuri in fruit flies, which seems to influence both immune system response as well as sleep.
 This gene was found to boost the need for sleep, while also destroying harmful microbes, helping the body to fight infection.
 This suggests a link between sleep and immune system health that scientists are excited to examine further.